Sacrifices in the War Effort

 Sunday

-EVERY WAR has casualties.
+Every war has casualties.
 This war is no different.
 We are fighting for liberty and equality, and we are fighting against an enemy — Islamic supremacism — which seeks to take it away by imposing Shari'a law wherever it can find the opportunity.

 Islamic supremacists will be stopped in their tracks and their progress will be reversed when enough non-Muslims are made aware of the existence and the methods of the third jihad.